mikkyang/id3-go/README.md

 # Accessing Frames

-Some commonly used frames have fields in the file for easier access.
-These frames are `Title`, `Artist`, `Album`, and `Genre`.
+Some commonly used frames have methods in the tag for easier access.
+These frames are for `Title`, `Artist`, `Album`, `Year`, and `Genre`.

-    mp3File.Artist = "Okasian"
+    mp3File.SetArtist("Okasian")
-    fmt.Println(mp3File.Artist)
+    fmt.Println(mp3File.Artist())

 ## Other Frames

-Other frames can be accessed directly by using the `Frames` field of the file, which is a map, keyed by ID3 frame identifiers, of slices containing `Framer` interfaces.
+Other frames can be accessed directly by using the `Frame` or `Frames` method of the file, which return the first frame or a slice of frames as `Framer` interfaces.
 This interfaces allow read access to general details of the file.

-    lyricsFrame := mp3File.Frames["USLT"][0]
+    lyricsFrame := mp3File.Frame("USLT")
     lyrics := lyricsFrame.String()

 If more specific information is needed, or frame-specific write access is